DAIKICHI-PSC/RS-02/README.md

 We are actually operating 6 robots 24 hours a day.
 I think it's good to use a multi-tap that cuts noise.

-Requires Python 3.7.1 or higher and PySide6.
+Requires Python 3.7.1 or higher , pyserial, PySide6 and pykeigan-motor.
 Maybe there are other libraries you need.
 Please install if necessary.